bordaigorl/sublime-omnidocs/Readme.md

 The `omni_docs_lookup` command looks up the current selection in the documentation.

-The settings control, on a per-language basis, how the documentation should be accessed and shown; most of the presets open official online references but this can be fully customised in the settings, see [#configuration].
+The settings control, on a per-language basis, how the documentation should be accessed and shown; most of the presets open official online references but this can be fully customised in the settings, see [Configuration](#configuration).

 ### Key bindings and commands